Team Semantics and Independence Notions in Quantum Physics

 A hidden-variable team is a team of the form

-where $\gamma^i_j$ indicate values which we cannot observe.
-Therefore we speak of ``hidden'' variables.
-Intuitively, a hidden variable is a variable which exists but has eluded us and may elude us forever and therefore we cannot measure it.
+where the $\gamma^i_j$ indicate values which we cannot observe directly.
 A typical hidden variable is some kind of ``state'' of the system.
-From the point of view of the experiments $q_0,\dots,q_{n-1}$, the hidden variables are otherwise like the $x_i$ and the $y_i$, except that they do not arise from performing any experiments or measurements.

-Every team has a background model from where the values of assignments come from.
+Every team has a background model from which the values of assignments come.
 In a many-sorted context the background model has one universe for each sort.
 The universes may intersect.
-We assume a universe also for the hidden variable sort.
+We assume a universe also for the hidden-variable sort.

 \begin{definition}[\cite{MR3038040}] A hidden-variable team $Y$ \emph{realizes} an empirical team $X$ if

 Two hidden-variable teams are said to be \emph{(empirically) equivalent} if they realize the same empirical team. \end{definition}